Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Analyzing binary and categorical data using UPG

 In terms of interpretation, it is for instance visible that women with a college degree (\code{wc}) are more likely to participate in the labor force compared to women with no formal tertiary education, holding everything else constant.
 On the contrary, women who have small children under the age of 5 (\code{k5}) are \textit{ceteris paribus} less likely to be active in the labor force compared to women without young children.

-A number of possibilities for exporting summary tables to \LaTeX, HTML or Microsoft Word using \code{summary(obj, type = c("html","latex","pandoc"))} is available.\footnote{If a LaTeX table is desired, the 'booktabs' package has to be included in the preambel of the LaTeX document.} The user can choose from a number of different options to customize the table output directly, including the upper and lower bounds for the credible intervals based on posterior quantiles specified using \code{q}, the names of the variables using \code{names}, the number of significant digits using \code{digits}, the subset of variables to be used in the table using \code{include} and the table caption using \code{cap}.
-Further customizations are easy to implement as \code{summary} returns a \code{knitr_kable} object that can be further modified using the \pkg{knitr} package (\citealp{knitr_package}).
+A number of possibilities for exporting summary tables to \LaTeX, HTML or Microsoft Word using \code{summary(obj, type = c("html","latex","pandoc"))} are available.\footnote{If a LaTeX table is desired, the 'booktabs' package has to be included in the preambel of the LaTeX document.} The user can choose from a number of different options to customize the table output directly, including credible intervals based on posterior quantiles specified using \code{q}, the names of the variables using \code{names}, the number of significant digits using \code{digits}, the subset of variables to be used in the table using \code{include} and the table caption using \code{cap}.
+Further customizations are easy to implement, as \code{summary} returns a \code{knitr_kable} object that can be further modified using the \pkg{knitr} package (\citealp{knitr_package}).
 More details can be found in the package manual.